tldr-pages/tldr/pages/common/ansible.md

 # ansible

-> Manage groups of computers remotely over SSH
+> Manage groups of computers remotely over SSH.
+Use the /etc/ansible/hosts file to add new groups/hosts

 - List hosts belonging to a group: